-Fellow in Politics and International Relations; Director of Studies; Tutor
+Fellow in Politics and International Relations; Deputy Senior Tutor

 At Murray Edwards, we are positively encouraged to walk on the grass.
 This is very different from most other Cambridge colleges, where the lawns are forbidden territories!
 For me, the freedom and openness that we find in the College gardens is a reflection of the welcoming and relaxed atmosphere that can be found across the College.
 It's a great place to teach and conduct my research.

 Degrees and honours

 BA Oriental Studies (Persian), University of Oxford (Wadham College); MSc Development Studies, School of Oriental and African Studies (SOAS), University of London; PhD Politics and International Studies, SOAS, University of London.

 My research focuses on processes of economic and political change in the Middle East, with a particular focus Iran.
 I am especially interested in exploring the impacts of foreign economic involvement in the Middle East, whether that be with reference to historical oil concessions or present-day economic sanctions.

 I have been directing studies and supervising for a number of Politics and International Relations papers here at Murray Edwards ever since I joined the College in 2007.
 I especially enjoy teaching for the Part I papers in these subjects, as they allow me to explore core concepts and themes with my students.
 During my time at Murray Edwards, I have also served on a number of committees, including College Council, and I have provided pastoral support to our students as a Tutor.
 In the year 2019-20, I am enjoying being Deputy Senior Tutor.